 In addition to the increased habitable space, flat roofs are also quite cost effective to construct in comparison to regular pitch roofs.
 The surface area of a flat roof is much smaller than that of a pitch roof which greatly contributes to the cost reduction.
 But apart from the cost of construction, flat roofs are also helpful when it comes to minimizing heating and cooling costs.
 Heating costs can be reduced by a great deal with the employment of a solar roof.
 A solar roof is a flat roof which is covered with solar panels and the electricity generated by them could be effectively used for household duties such as heating.
 The next energy efficient variation is the roof top garden, or green roof.
 This would be ideal for a warmer climate where air conditioning costs could add up to your electricity bill.
 A green roof could also help reduce your carbon footprint.

 A flat roofing system is a complete package which includes the plan, the materials and the handling of the entire construction process.
 A good roofing system provider or company usually have more than one option to offer and the client will have complete liberty and all the necessary knowledge to select the best fitting one for their building or house.
-The main factors that should be considered when you are trying to decide between the many roofing options, such as shingles and tiles, are the feasibility, cost and structural stability.
+The main factors that should be considered when you are trying to decide between the many roofing options are the feasibility, cost and structural stability.
 These three factors will be analyzed by your architect or your roofing installer to help you make the right choice.

 The feasibility mainly takes in to account the climate and building regulations of your area of residence.
 For example, if you are thinking of putting on a solar flat roof, the angle of the sunlight will have to be considered to make the most of the available sunlight.
 As for building regulations, you may want to inquire with your local authorities to figure out if there are any rules or restrictions on putting up flat roofs.